Wednesday, January 17, 2018

 "Of course.
 Yeah.
 Sorry about that.
 Good luck then."

 After the stranger put the last piece of tortilla in his mouth, Mary Mary cleared the table of plates and silverware, leaving only my coffee cup and teaspoon.
 She knew I was going nowhere.
-But there would be no more coffee refills for the stranger, no dawdling.
+But there would be no more coffee refills for the stranger.
+No dawdling, sir.
 His time was up.

 Thursday, January 11, 2018